SWKG21/SET/README.md

 • app/src/main/ contains all source codes.

-• app/src/app-release.apk is the apk package to install in a Android phone.
+• app/src/app-release.apk is the apk package to install in an Android phone.

 • 游戏SET.pdf is the explanation of rules in chinese.